subhero24/react-routing/README.md

 ## Suspense

 When navigating to a new location with `navigate`, there is a `sticky` option to enable the new location to load in the background.
 The current location will be kept on the screen, until the data of the new location is loaded.
 When the new location is ready to be displayed, the navigation will happen and the url will be updated.
 When using navigation like this, you should show an indicator to your users that the new route is loading in the background.
-The `usePending` hook returns if a navigation is still pending or not.
+The `usePending` hook returns whether a navigation is still pending or not.
 The maximum amount of time that a navigation stays in the background, can be specified by a `timeoutMs` prop on the router element.
 The default is 4000ms.

 ```javascript
 import React from 'react'